mkl04/P07/README.md

 ### Solution
 The template was gotten from [IBM's Web App](https://github.com/IBM/MAX-Question-Answering-Web-App).
 Due to I need to select the new with the required information, I apply the very known algorithm on IR (Information Retrieval): [BM25](https://en.wikipedia.org/wiki/Okapi_BM25).
-For Question Answering, I used the weights of a pre-trained Transformers model for spanish vocabulary that is available on [Hugging Face's page](https://huggingface.co/models).
+For Question Answering, I used a pre-trained Transformers model for spanish vocabulary that is available on [Hugging Face's page](https://huggingface.co/models).

 ### Results
 As can be seen, the chatbot also shows the precision of the inference.
 Obviously, this application doesn't always shows the right answer, but maybe with fine-tuning, it will.